dblanding/kodacad/docs/assembly_structure/assembly_structure.md

 ### The hierarchical assembly structure is represented with labels having depth=5

-* Our method of exploration will be to drill down, depth first, to discover all the children of each of the labels at root.
+* Our method of exploration will be to drill down, depth first, into the first label at root.
+    * In this particular step file, this is the only **Free Shape**.
+    * As we will soon see, all the other shapes at root will be accessed by reference from componenet labels
     * Each successive row of the document discovers a component of the parent assembly above.
 * For example, the top assembly `[0:1:1:1] Top` (depth=4) has exactly 1 component (1 child label) named `as1-oc-214` whose entry is composed of its parent's entry plus its own tag (:1) appended `[0:1:1:1:1]`.
 * In the 2nd row of our doc dump example, you can see that `as1-oc-214` is shown 'referring to' assembly `as1`.
 This means that `as1-oc-214` is an instance of the assembly `as1`.
 In this case, it's the **only** instance.